AstrotalkUK

 By Gurbir Dated: June 28, 2012 Leave a Comment

-Even a cursory look at the Chinese spacecraft design indicates a close and obvious connection between the Chinese and the Soviet the space technology.
+Even a cursory look at the Chinese spacecraft design indicates a close, obvious connection between Chinese and Soviet space technology.
 No doubt a result of the close geography and a shared political ideology during the Soviet era.

-In this episode, a space historian specialising in the Chinese and Soviet/Russian space program outlines the history, current status and future of the Chinese space activities.
+In this episode, a space historian specialising in the Chinese and Soviet/Russian space programs outlines the history, current status, and future of Chinese space activities.

-Brian Harvey is a Dublin based writer, author, broadcaster and probably the most informed specialist on Chinese space program in Ireland today.
-This conversation recorded during the Shenzhou-9 / Tiangong-1 mission orbiting the Earth with the three crew including the first Chinese female astronaut onboard.
-At the end of the interview Brian talks about the Space Cooperation Memorandum signed last week.
+Brian Harvey is a Dublin-based writer, author, broadcaster and probably the most informed specialist on the Chinese space program in Ireland today.
+This conversation was recorded during the Shenzhou-9/Tiangong-1 mission, which orbited Earth with three crew members, including the first Chinese female astronaut, onboard.
+At the end of the interview, Brian talks about the Space Cooperation Memorandum signed last week.

-This telephone interview was recorded on Tuesday 26th June and published today – one day before the scheduled return of Shenzhou-9.
+This telephone interview was recorded on Tuesday, 26th June, and published today, one day before the scheduled return of Shenzhou-9.

 https://media.blubrry.com/astrotalkuk_podcast_feed/astrotalkuk.org/wp-content/uploads/episode53.mp3

-Podcast: Play in new window | Download (0.5KB) | Embed
+Podcast: Play in new window | Download (Duration: 34:06 — 31.2MB) | Embed

-Subscribe: Spotify | RSS | More
+Subscribe: Apple Podcasts | Spotify | RSS | More

 Share this: